Over 1,000 TSA Employees Still Waiting On Back Pay From Government Shutdown

 For many, the recent protracted government shutdown is but a speck in the rearview mirror of life.
 Lasting from December 22, 2018, until January 25 of this year, it was the longest U.S. government shutdown in history, spanning a record 35 days.
 The shutdown occurred after President Donald Trump and Congress could not come to an agreement on funding for Trump’s proposed border wall between the U.S. and Mexico.

-As a result of the shutdown, over 800,000 government employees were furloughed, with some having to continue to work without receiving any pay.
-While most employees received back pay after the shutdown included, some Transportation and Security Administration (TSA) workers are still waiting for wages that are owed to them.
+As a result of the shutdown, over 800,000 government employees were furloughed, with some having to continue to work without receiving regular pay.
+While most employees received back pay after the shutdown concluded, some Transportation and Security Administration (TSA) workers are still waiting for wages that are owed to them.

-As reported by CNN, the delay stems from the uncommon decision made during the shutdown, where a partial paycheck was given to TSA employees in order to keep them working.
+As reported by CNN, the delay stems from the uncommon decision made during the shutdown, one wherein a partial paycheck was given to TSA employees in order to keep them working.
 At the time, TSA administrator David Pekoske announced the compensation via Twitter, amid growing concerns that airports across the country would not be able to provide the requisite standard of security — partly due to TSA employees calling out during the shutdown.

 Workers who showed up for duty on December 22 received a full day’s pay, along with a $500 bonus.
 Despite the good intentions, it seems this decision to dole out money during the shutdown is responsible for the current delay in back pay.